-- (i) Common goals: There are some needs which are common to all like income, freedom, equality, security, respect, friendship, etc. - (ii) Different goals: Development or progress does not mean the same thing for every individual.
+(i) Common goals: There are some needs which are common to all like income, freedom, equality, security, respect, friendship, etc.

+(ii) Different goals: Development or progress does not mean the same thing for every individual.
 Each individual has his own idea of development.

-For example, development for a farmer might be better irrigation facilities; for an unemployed youth it may mean better employment opportunities, etc. - (iii) Conflicting goals: What may be development for some, may become destruction for some others.
-For example, Industrialists may demand more dam construction to get regular supply of electricity.
-But this is conflicting and destructive for others because the construction of dam may cause biological and cultural loss to the local inhabitants, they may have to displace from that area.
+For example, development for a farmer might be better irrigation facilities; for an unemployed youth it may mean better employment opportunities, etc.

+(iii) Conflicting goals: What may be development for some, may become destruction for some others.

+For example, Industrialists may demand more dam construction to get a regular supply of electricity.
+But this is conflicting and destructive for others because the construction of the dam may cause biological and cultural loss to the local inhabitants, they may have to be displaced from that area.
-5 What does national development refer to?

-Ans

-National Development refers to the ability of a country to improve the social welfare of the people

-6 What is the main criteria used for comparing countries and why it is used?
+6 What are the main criteria used for comparing countries and why is it used?